 You will have 15 hours and 30 minutes of tuition (or 19 classes of 50 minute lessons).
 Each 50 minute class is followed by a 10-minute break.
 Classes are scheduled between 9.00 am and 6.00 pm, Monday to Friday.
-You will also be expected to do between 12 - 14 hours of independent study a week.
-Our maximum class size on the BME Presessional is 15 students, so tutors can give you individual attention and regular tutorials to help you meet your progression requirements.
+You will also be expected to do between 12 - 15 hours of independent study a week.
+Our maximum class size on the BME Presessional is 18 students, so tutors can give you individual attention and regular tutorials to help you meet your progression requirements.
 All our tutors are qualified and experienced.
+You will be supported along the way by personal tutors and a welfare tutor, who can help with both academic and welfare issues.

 Classes are Monday to Friday.
 All classes are university standard 50 minutes in duration.